mitchcurtis/slate/doc/textured-fill-tool-tutorial.md

 Now we can see each colour in the swatch, along with its probability of being used for each pixel.
 By default, each colour has a probability equal to its occurrence in the original selection.
 This is very useful for creating variations of an existing texture, for example.

 Let's reduce the frequency of the yellow-ish colour.
-Scroll down the list to find it, and then adjust its probability slider as shown:
+Click on any of the yellow-coloured pixels in the preview or scroll down the list to find it, and then adjust its probability slider as shown:

 ![Chapter 2.3 screenshot](https://github.com/mitchcurtis/slate/blob/master/doc/images/slate-textured-fill-tool-tutorial-2.3.png)